 - Visitor beaches monitored by RNLI, as experts can warn of incidents and dangers.

-- Check tidal causeways times, to avoid you and cars getting stranded.
+- Check tidal causeway times, to avoid you and cars getting stranded.

-- Carry phones in waterproof pouches, so you can call 999 (or coastguard or 112 in Irish waters).
+- Carry phones in waterproof pouches, to call 999 (or coastguard or 112 in Irish waters).

 - Learn to swim (children can get free lessons).
-This helps prevent drowning on wild swims.
+This prevents drowning on wild swims.

-- Float to Live.
-If in trouble, tilt your head back, submerge your ears, and use hands to stay afloat.
-Then call for help, or swim to safety.
+- If in trouble, tilt head back, submerge ears, use hands to stay afloat.
+Float to live.
+Call for help, or swim to safety.

 A Few Famous Lifeboat Rescues